- 4 semesters

 International Relations in general and the relations between the members of the European Union seem, currently, to undergo fundamental change.
 As prerequisite of the analysis and explanation of this development, you will, in this module, study thoroughly the central research approaches, theories and findings in the fields of International Relations and European Integration.

-The choice is yours: In this module, you acquire 12 credits, and how you go about achieving them is very much up to you.
+The choice is yours.
+You will earn 12 credits in this module, and how you achieve them is entirely up to you.
 You can either

-- do a nine-week internship in an organization or enterprise related to politics or political science OR
+Complete a nine-week internship in an organization or company related to politics or political science OR

-- attend courses offered at JGU, but not by the Department of Political Science such as IT or language courses or the Master Lectures and Tutorials offered by Studium Generale OR
+attend courses offered at JGU but not at the Department of Political Science, such as IT or language courses or the master's lectures and tutorials of Studium Generale.

-- you can combine all these options so that they amount to a total of 12 cr.
+You may combine all of these options for a total of 12 ECTS.
+Read more

 You attend a colloquium in order to acquire and discuss ideas for your final thesis.
 As, in the course of writing, frequently structural or methodical problems arise, it may be helpful to attend a second colloquium.
 You have four months to prepare your master thesis, and 45 minutes to defend it and answer questions concerning two of the modules 1-5 as outlined above.
 And then you will have proved yourself a Master of Political Economy and International Relations!